 Treatment for De Quervain’s tenosynovitis

-Once the pain has gone, it may be necessary to do wrist and hand exercises to strengthen up the whole area in preparation for returning to the sport in order to help prevent future injury.
+Once the pain has gone, it may be necessary to do wrist and hand exercises to strengthen up the whole area.
+This prepares you for returning to the sport and can help prevent future injury.

 Consultant wrist and hand surgeon Mr. Elliot Sorene explains De Quervain’s tenosynovitis